thomasebsmith/recipes/README.md

 This project is currently in early development.
 It is not stable.
 SQL schemas, code layout, etc. are subject to arbitrary changes.

+## Roadmap
+### v0.1
+- API to view ingredients and recipes
+- API to create new ingredients and recipes
+- API to edit recipes (i.e. create new versions)

 ## License
 This project is available under the MIT License.
 See [LICENSE](./LICENSE) for details.